donvercety/cronbit/README.md

 ## cronbit
-> fastest javascript CRON implementation
+> Fastest javascript CRON implementation,
+> no external dependencies!
+Pure javascript.

 The library is implemented with speed in mind.
-For condition
+For
+condition checking - bitwise operations are used.
-checking we use bitwise operations.
-Each `minute`, `hour`, `dom`, `month`, `dow`
+Each `minute`, `hour`, `dom`, `month`, `dow` is represented
-is represented by one **bit**, this makes condition checking really fast.
+by one **bit**, this makes condition checking really fast.

 It can easily handle thousands of CRON Jobs at once.

+For the speed boost the module is made to work with server time.

 ### Install
     npm install cronbit